taziksh/taziksh/README.md

 ## 🌱 I want to create real value.

-<details><summary>I'm new to STEM.
+<details><summary>I have an eclectic background.
 I spent high school making prose, memes, and sticky notes. </summary>
 <p>

 I had the opportunity to be an executive at clubs that received **$8000** grants and were recognized as Ontario's Best High School Newspaper by the Toronto Star.
 As much as I enjoyed social work - holding doors at 8AM in the morning, wheeling a cart of food waste to school because my landlords wouldn't let us compost - creating large scale value requires more than intention.